BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-03-26-6play-goes-international.md

 Within less than a year m6web and [techm6web](https://twitter.com/TechM6Web) managed to launch three websites, three android apps, three ios apps for three RTL TV channel in Europe, all based on the [6play](https://www.6play.fr) technology.

-Theses deployments include:
+These deployments include:

 * broadcasted and themathic channels,
-* live streaming and video catchup encoding and playout,
+* live streaming, video catchup encoding and playout,
 * video resuming,
 * local adservers (for videos and display), DMP system and CDN,
 * contribution via our backoffice and automated through our API,
+* translations system,
-* and almost all the features of the 6play application.
+* and almost all the features of the 6play platform.

 ## RTL Play (Belgium)